StateLibraryVictoria/bagit-workflow/README.md

 - `IdParser` - extracts identifiers from folder titles.
 - `Transfer` - handlers for extracting metadata and making bags between bagged or unbagged transfers.

-See the class diagram below for a more comprehensive outline:
+See the class diagram below for a more comprehensive outline of these classes:

 ![Class Diagram](docs/Bagit-Workflow-Class-Diagram.jpg)